-The human spine is exactly 33 vertebrae long and is broken up into 5 different sections: cervical, thoracic, lumbar, sacral, and coccygeal.
+The human spine is exactly 33 vertebrae long and is broken up into five different sections:

-In all five regions of the spine, there are intervertebral discs that are made up of two different layers.
-The inner layer consists of a soft, jelly-like material that absorbs shock and movement while the outer layer is harder and works as a shell.
-All of these discs help the spine to move smoothly while absorbing movement and acting as a cushion in between the vertebrae.
+In all five regions of the spine, intervertebral discs are made up of two different layers.
+The inner layer consists of a soft, jelly-like material that absorbs shock and movement, while the outer layer is harder and works as a shell.
+These discs help the spine move smoothly while absorbing movement and acting as a cushion in between the vertebrae.

-While herniated discs can occur anywhere in the spine for a multitude of reasons including injury and degenerative disc disease, they most commonly occur in the lumbar section of the spine between the L4 and L5 vertebrae.
+While herniated discs can occur anywhere in the spine for many reasons, including injury and degenerative disc disease, symptoms most commonly occur in the lumbar section of the spine between the L4 and L5 vertebrae.
 Herniated discs can also be a risk for those who are obese or have poor posture.

 12 Symptoms of a Herniated Disc

 As painful as a herniated disc can be, some people often have them without experiencing symptoms.
 It’s not unheard of for patients to visit their doctor seeking treatment for a condition only to discover that the cause is actually a herniated disc.
 In most cases, herniated discs do cause various symptoms, and some of them may surprise you.

 - Muscle Spams

 - Pins and needles

 A strong determinate of herniated discs is that they present symptoms, most commonly pain, and it does not relent.
 Herniated disc symptoms typically worsen over a span of time.